Dineshkumarsammeta/RFID_Based_Asset_Tracking-/README.md

 ---

 ## 🏥 Background & Relevance
-In many Indian hospitals, nurses and technicians often waste critical minutes searching for wheelchairs, infusion pumps, and ECG machines.
-This delay impacts patient care, especially in emergency situations.
+Nurses and technicians in many Indian hospitals frequently squander valuable time looking for wheelchairs, ECG devices, and infusion pumps.
+Patient care is impacted by this delay, particularly in emergency scenarios.
-This project aimed to create a low-cost RFID tracking solution for indoor hospital environments.
+The goal of this project was to develop an affordable RFID monitoring system for use in indoor medical settings.

 **NHS Relevance:** Hospitals in the UK face similar challenges in equipment management, making this project applicable to NHS facility operations.